How to create a disk

 How to resize a volume

 You can increase the size of an existing disk or shared filesystem.
-Reducing volume size is not possible.Compute supports hot resize: you can resize a volume that is currently attached to a running virtual machine.
-If you resize an attached secondary disk, refresh its partition after you change the disk size.
+Reducing volume size is not possible.Compute supports hot resize: you can resize a disk while it is attached to a running virtual machine.
+For boot disks, the partition table is refreshed automatically on the next reboot.
+For secondary disks, you need to manually refresh the partition table and grow the filesystem after resizing.

 -